DrDramas/DrDramas/README.md

 Before Northrop, I spent two years as a postdoc at Argonne National Laboratory and six years at Michigan State University (Ph.D.
 2022) developing detector systems and analysis software for nuclear physics experiments at three accelerator facilities.

 The repositories below are open-source pieces of that research.
-They're not a complete picture of my engineering work — most of what I do now is proprietary — but they show the kind of code I write when I have full ownership of an experimental problem end-to-end.
+They're not a complete picture of my engineering work, as most of what I do now is proprietary, but they do show the kind of code I write when I have full ownership of an experimental problem end-to-end.

 ---